mkurlavicius/tictactoe/README.md

     * Simply creating arbitrary size game, checking if it has all the squares with the right status.

-    * Simulating a game between two computers, and make sure it resolves to expected state.
+    * Simulating a game 'between two computers', and make sure it resolves to expected state.